4 Benefits of Apple Seed Oil for Dry Skin

 Top notes of real apple - sweet, complex and mouth-watering, with hints of marzipan.
 Fresh, warm and comforting.
 It smells divine.

-1. Apple seed oil can nourish your skin
+1. Apple seed oil is rich in nutrients

 Apple seed oil is nutrient-rich, and contains essential fatty acids, vitamins and antioxidants.